FOOD COACH ACADEMY

 Are there specific start dates for the program?

-No, there are no set start dates.
+In 2026, one course will be launched each month.
 You can enroll anytime during the year and progress at your own pace.

 How long does it typically take to complete the program?